 Tell the average hard-driving success-oriented person to "let go" and you're likely to hear something along the lines of: "Are you crazy?
 It's a jungle out there!"
-Get to know failure well.

 Life in the fast lane can make many sales managers feel they must be aggressive, competitive, and forceful.
 Letting go at any point is viewed as weakness and losing.
 However, there are several benefits to letting go that can actually help you go farther than if you cling tightly to defense mechanisms.
 How does one accept oneself and simultaneously let go of the worry of not being good enough?
 Try these four tips to get started.

 Stop listening to naysayers.
 We are led to believe that there are experts and that they know better than we do, People watch the weather forecast instead of looking outside; they trust psychological tests rather than their own perceptions.
 They let the movie reviewers tell them what movies to watch.
 And the longer they place ultimate trust in the mass expert, the less there seems to be inside to trust.

 Stop beating yourself up for not achieving your goals.
 Accepting yourself is really a matter of perspective.
 You might think you're not where you want to be.
 Focus instead on the fact that where you are is good enough for now, and you're continuing to develop and grow.
 When you erroneously link self-acceptance to the fulfillment of goals, ask yourself this question: Is there some action I can take right now about this goal?
 If yes, do it.
 If so, when is the earliest time I could act?
 Plan it.